 - acq: Oh, I see… [and an awkward silence]”

 I do data science freelancing.
 That is, I take contracts related to machine learning (predicting things, e.g. user growth of a company), data visualization (custom charts in D3.js), preparing and conducting trainings in data analysis (e.g. in scikit-learn and Spark), and other data expertise tasks (e.g. merging data from various source).
 It’s rather a consulting-like service than being a code-monkey.

 I aim at short projects - I like energy, deadlines (sic!), and novelty.
 Typically I run 2-3 projects simultaneously.
 Some projects are purely commercial, some are academic or for NGOs (but still with grant money), some are my personal side-projects.
 In almost all of them I have a lot of freedom in setting how I am going to solve a problem.
 In fact, usually I am required to propose a solution to their problem, e.g. to design a data visualization, not only code it.

 Right now, I love it!
 Here is why:

 - I’m free (I can move anywhere, anytime and I don’t need to ask anyone for permission; it has some very direct benefits, like being able to live with my girlfriend, instead of a few thousand km away).

 - I have sense of being needed (people contact me when they want someone to solve a task they can’t do by themselves).

 - I’m being appreciated (maybe it’s shallow, but instead of being “yet another PhD student” I am Piotr Migdał).

-- Data science is a rapidly growing field, with yesterday’s challenges are today’s industry standards (rather than yesterday’s hopes being today’s… hopes).
+- Data science is a rapidly growing field, with yesterday’s challenges being today’s industry standards (rather than yesterday’s hopes being today’s… hopes).

 - I have a lot of intellectual stimulation (the last time I had such is 8 years ago or so - when starting my undergraduate studies); partly because each project is different, partly because I am not confined to a subsubdiscipline.